JsIqbal/Docker-B1/lecture-8/lecture-8.md

 ### 32-bit and 64-bit Computers
 - A 32-bit computer refers to a system that processes data in 32-bit chunks.
 - A 64-bit computer refers to a system that processes data in 64-bit chunks.
 - The main difference is the size of memory addresses that the computer can handle.
-A 32-bit system can address up to 4GB of RAM, while a 64-bit system can handle significantly more.

 ## Processor